captncraig/someboringwebsite/content/post/caddy.md

 - Tons of cool [plugins](https://caddyserver.com/docs).
 - Super easy extensibility (in Go!).

 In the slack room, one question that comes up pretty much every day is "how do I daemonize and run this thing?"
+To me this means two things:

+1. It must start when the system starts.
+2. It must restart if it crashes.